 Roberta Cooper Ramo

-A graduate, magna cum laude, of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
+A magna cum laude graduate of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
 She has received six honorary degrees.
 She is a partner with New Mexico’s largest law firm—Modrall Sperling, P.A.
 Mrs. Ramo concentrates her practice in the areas of mediation, arbitration, business law, real estate, probate and estate planning.
-She has particular expertise in working with large institutional and corporate entities in strategic planning and problem solving.
+She has particular expertise in working with large corporate and nonprofit entities in strategic planning and governance.

 In 1995, Mrs. Ramo became president of the American Bar Association (ABA), the first woman in history to head the world’s largest organization of attorneys.
 Mrs. Ramo was the first woman to serve as president of the American Law Institute (ALI), and is the only lawyer to be both president of the ALI and the ABA.
 She served as president and then chair of the ALI board from 2008-2020.
 She is president emeritus and received the ALI’s distinguished service medal in 2023.

 Mrs. Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
 Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which made recommendations for reformation of the USOC.
 She was then appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.